mempoolco/aiodiskdb/README.md

 **Aiodiskdb** is an append-only database.
 It means you'll never see methods to *delete* or *remove* single entries.

-Data pruning is supported with the following methods:
+However, data pruning is supported, with the following methods:

 ```python
 db.enable_overwrite()